theImmortalCoders/rag-2-frontend/README.md

 This project is available under the AGPL License.
 See [LICENSE](./LICENSE) for more information.

-The application is used by the Human-Computer Interaction Scientific Club "GEST" at the Rzeszów University of Technology.
+The application was created as part of the work of the Human-Computer Interaction Scientific Club "GEST" at the Rzeszów University of Technology.

 ## Description